Mark Bodé: Tattooing and spray can art

-Bodé took up the art of tattooing in 1994.
+Bodē took up the art of tattooing in 1994.
 He trained under the guidance of tattoo artists Al Valenta, from western Massachusetts, and Myke Maldonado, from New York.

-Bodé also took up spray can art, and has done many mural tributes to his father's characters over the years.
+Bodē also took up spray can art, and has done many mural tributes to his father's characters over the years.
 In his career as a spraycan artist, he has done mural work globally in London, Spain, Italy, and Germany as well as locally in his hometown of San Francisco.